🇧🇯

 CategoryBudgetMid-RangeLuxury

-Tipping: Tipping is appreciated but not mandatory.
-In upscale restaurants, a 5-10% tip is standard, while rounding up taxi fares is common practice.
+Tipping: Tipping is appreciated but not always expected.
+In hotels and restaurants, rounding up or leaving about 5-10% is common for good service.

 Stay Connected in Benin